 Do you confuse the Downy Woodpecker with the Hairy Woodpecker?
 You are not alone!
 Use this guide as a quick reference, the next time you see two of our most common woodpecker species.

 The Downy (Dryobates pubescens) and Hairy Woodpeckers (Dryobates villosus) are two of our most common woodpecker species occurring in the US.
 They can provide an identification problem for new or inexperienced birders.
 Below, you will find the strongest identification points for recognizing these bug-bullies.

-Head and Bill Comparison of Downy Woodpecker and Hairy Woodpecker
+Bill and Head Size of the Downy Woodpecker and the Hairy Woodpecker

 In the graphic above, I overlaid Downy Woodpeckers, in white silhouettes, on the Hairy Woodpeckers in black silhouettes.
 The small bill of the Downy Woodpecker creates a "cute" impression.
 The Hairy Woodpecker has a much more obvious bill, giving it a more "robust" or "rugged" appearance.
 The small bill of the Downy Woodpecker also accentuates the feather tuft at the base of the bill.

 If the silhouettes are not helpful, here are actual photos of the head and bill sizes from these two species, side-by-side.

 Check out the feather tufts on the Downy Woodpeckers on the left.
 If this tuft is matted down or missing it can give the Downy Woodpecker a false large-billed appearance.
 However, when compared to its head size, the bill will still be much smaller than that of the Hairy Woodpecker.
 Some would tell you about the ratio of bill size to head size, but ratios can be difficult to determine for those new to bird identification.
 If the bill is small compared to the head, it is almost certainly a Downy Woodpecker.

 Here is my "fun" rule for the bills of these woodpeckers: